ILLGrenoble/webx-client/README.md

 ## Acknowledgements

- * A lot of the keyboard management is derived from the [Apache Guacamole Common Js](https://github.com/padarom/guacamole-common-js) library
+ * The keyboard management is derived from the [Apache Guacamole Common Js](https://github.com/padarom/guacamole-common-js) library
  * The [three.js](https://github.com/mrdoob/three.js/) library is used to simplify the WebGL rendering